-Deferred income taxes for transactions in PRC are calculated on all taxable temporary differences using an effective tax rate of 25% for the year ended 31 December 2022 (for the year ended 31 December 2021: 25%).
+Deferred income taxes for transactions in PRC are calculated on all taxable temporary differences using an effective tax rate of 25% for the year ended 31 December 2023 (31 December 2022: 25%).

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities and when the deferred income taxes relate to the same tax authority.